-The table below shows the main differences between the tax regime applicable to professional SPPICAVs and SIICs.
+The table below shows the main differences between the tax regime applicable to professional SPPICAVs and to SIICs.

-Issues at the level of the investment vehicle Professional SPPICAVs SIICs Need to diversify the capital upon adopting the regime No At least 15% held by persons each holding at least 2% of the share capital at the time of the option Maximum percentage held by a majority shareholder No No more than 60% of the share capital held by one shareholder or by shareholders acting together (excluding SIICs) Single asset vehicle Possible In practice, no CIT Fully exempt Partially exempt (possibility of having a taxable sector) Distribution requirements - 85% for net rental income - 50% for capital gains on sales - 100% for dividends paid by SPPICAV subsidiaries - 95% for net rental income - 60% for capital gains on sales - 100% for dividends paid by SIIC subsidiaries
+Issues at the level of the investment vehicle Professional SPPICAVs SIICs Need to diversify the capital upon adopting the regime No At least 15% held by persons each holding at least 2% of the share capital at the time of the option Maximum percentage held by a majority shareholder No No more than 60% of the share capital held by one shareholder or by shareholders acting together (excluding SIICs) Single asset vehicle Possible In practice, no СІТ Fully exempt Partially exempt (possibility of having a taxable sector) Distribution requirements 85% for net rental income 50% for capital gains on sales 100% for dividends paid by SPPICAV subsidiaries 95% for net rental income 60% for capital gains on sales 100% for dividends paid by SIIC subsidiaries Option for the SPPICAV/SIIC exemption regime Yes 19% exit tax Option for the CIT exemption regime applicable to SIICs by subsidiaries held at at least 95% by a SPPICAV/SIIC

-Option for the SPPICAV/SIIC exemption regime Yes 19% exit tax Option for the CIT exemption regime applicable to SIICs by subsidiaries held at at least 95% by a SPPICAV/SIIC Specific tax due by SPPICAVs/SIICs on dividends paid to taxable shareholders at a reduced rate of about 11% No 20% tax on dividends levied on the exempt sector and paid to a legal entity shareholder holding more than 10% of the SIIC 3% tax Exemption not automatic but only if certain tax reporting requirements are complied with Automatic exemption (due to being listed), i.e., without having to comply with certain tax reporting requirements Registration fees and financial transaction tax (FTT) - 5% registration fee for shareholders who hold a significant interest - No FTT - For SIICs whose market capitalisation is greater than €1 billion: FTT of 0.3% and no registration fee - For SIICs whose market capitalisation is less than €1 billion: no FTT and no registration fee (but only in the absence of a deed)
+Specific tax due by SPPICAVs/SIICs on dividends paid to taxable shareholders at a reduced rate of about 11% No 20% tax on dividends levied on the exempt sector and paid to a legal entity shareholder holding more than 10% of the SIIC 3% tax Exemption not automatic but applicable only if certain tax reporting requirements are met Automatic exemption (due to being listed), i.e., without having to comply with certain tax reporting requirements Registration fees and financial transaction tax (FTT) - 5% registration fee for shareholders who hold a significant interest - No FTT For SIICs whose market capitalisation is greater than €1 billion: FTT of 0.3% and no registration fee For SIICs whose market capitalisation is less than €1 billion: no FTT and no registration fee (but only in the absence of a deed)

-Issues specific to corporate shareholders subject to CIT Professional SPPICAVs SIIC Eligibility for the parent-subsidiary regime with relation to dividends distributed to a French company (subject to CIT) No Taxation of capital gains on the sale of SPPICAV/SIIC shares by a French company (subject to CIT) ^A 33.33% (or 34.43%) - 33.33% (or 34.43%); or - 19% (or 19.63%): if interest of at least 10% for at least 2 years
+Issues specific to corporate shareholders subject to CIT Professional SPPICAVs SIICs Eligibility for the parent-subsidiary regime with relation to dividends distributed to a French company (subject to CIT) No Taxation of capital gains on the sale of SPPICAV/SIIC shares by a French company (subject to CIT) ^A 33.33% or 34.43% (to be gradually reduced to 25% by 2022) - 33.33% or 34.43% (to be gradually reduced to 25% by 2022); or - 19% (or 19.63%): if interest of at least 10% for at least 2 years

-^AThis table does not deal with situations where the foreign company is established in a non-cooperative state or territory.

-Taxation of capital gains on the sale of SPPICAV/SIIC shares by a foreign company (subject to CIT) (where there is no treaty)

-- If direct or indirect interest of less than 10%^B: not taxed in France - If direct or indirect interest of 10% or more: 33.33% (or 34.43%) - If direct or indirect interest of less than 10%^c: not taxed in France - If direct or indirect interest of 10% or more: 33.33% (or 34.43%);
+Taxation of capital gains on the sale of SPPICAV/SIIC shares by a foreign company (subject to CIT) (where there is no treaty) If direct or indirect interest of less than 10%^B: not taxed in France If direct or indirect interest of 10% or more: 33.33% or 34.43% (to be gradually reduced to 25% by 2022) If direct or indirect interest of less than 10%: not taxed in France If direct or indirect interest of 10% or more: 33.33% or 34.43% (to be gradually reduced to 25% by 2022); or 19% (or 19.63%) if the foreign company is established in an EU member state, Iceland or Norway and has directly or indirectly held an interest of 10% or more for at least two years Withholding tax on distributed dividends (where there is no treaty) to a foreign company ^A 30% (28% in 2021, 26.5 2022) % in 2021 and 25% in Application of tax treaties The answer depends on the wording of each tax treaty The tax authorities have implicitly confirmed that dividends benefit from reduced withholding tax rates.

-or

-- 19% (or 19.63%) if the foreign company is established in an EU member state, Iceland or Norway and has held directly or indirectly an interest of 10% or more for at least two years

-Withholding tax on distributed dividends (where there is no treaty) to a foreign company ^A 30% Application of tax treaties The answer depends on the wording of each tax treaty The tax authorities have implicitly confirmed that dividends benefit from reduced withholding tax rates.
 For capital gains, the answer depends on the wording of each tax treaty